 Hope this answered some questions.
 If you want to know our cloth diaper routine, how we wash dirty diapers, travel when cloth diapering, and handle poop, you may also want to check out Everything you need to know about cloth diapering.

-If you have any questions feel free to contact me, or comment below.
-Do you know of any killer deals to share with everyone?
-What are your thoughts on cloth diapering?
+If you have any questions feel free to contact me or comment below.
+Do you have diaper tips to share?